sakdec10/SML-interpreter/README.md

 # SML-interpreter

-An interpreter thats takes text file as an input and make and uses the functional SML programming code to give an output
+An interpreter thats takes text file as an input and make and uses the functional SML programming code to give an output.
+It also has

 The functions include
 - ADD
--A
+- SUB
+- NEG
+- BIND list
+- IF..ELSE statement
+- LESS
+- TRUE/FALSE statements